Table of Contents

 Poison ivy contains a kind of resin called urushiol.
-This oily, sticky, clear resin can trigger an immune system response that results in rashes and other reactions that require treatment with a physician or over the counter drugs.
+This oily, sticky, clear resin can trigger an immune system response that results in rashes and other reactions that require treatment with a physician or over-the-counter drugs.

 Urushiol can be present in every part of the plant throughout the year and remains active even in dried and dead plants for 2-5 years.
 Here’s some more detail about this stuff.

 Unwashed clothing may still deliver active urushiol a year or two later.
-If your shoes are exposed to poison ivy, never brush against other things or clothes, and never touch it your bare skin.
+If your shoes are exposed to poison ivy, never brush against other things or clothes, and never touch your bare skin.

 If you use gloves to remove poison ivy, never allow the exposed area to come into contact with your eyes or skin until it is cleaned.

 Once you wash poison ivy away from your clothes, you need to remove your shoes and leave them outside and away from people.
-You don’t want to contaminate the inside of your home and spread oil to your floor.
+You don’t want to contaminate the inside of your home and spread the oil to your floor.

 If shoes come into contact with poison ivy, the oil that causes skin irritation can stay on the surface of the shoes for a very long time.
 The oil should be extracted before it can create more problems and contaminate more surfaces.
 You would need the following materials to do this: